chopperpoka/GPT-based-text-summarization/README.md

 - Plain CSS for styling
 - Vite for development server and bundler
 - Hugging Face's Transformers for accessing pre-trained GPT models
+- Axios for making API requests to the Flask server
+- Flask for the server-side logic and text summarization

 ## Installation and Usage